-HCV ATTRIBUTE Species at Risk - Habita at and Population OPERATIONAL N MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain and/or enhan ce Bicknell's Thrush habitat INDICATOR Implementation of tem Bicknell's Thrush poral and spatial special management practices for MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual Identify planned pre-commercial thinning activities in Bicknell's Thrush habitat in the
+HCV ATTRIBUTE Species at Risk - Habita at and Population OPERATIONAL MONITORING PROGRAM MANAGEMENT OBJECTIVE Maintain and/or enhan ce Bicknell's Thrush habitat INDICATOR Implementation of temporal and spatial special management practices for Bicknell's Thrush MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual Identify planned pre-commercial thinning activities in Bicknell's Thrush habitat in the

 Highlands, so field surveys by Bird Studies

 Canada can first be conducted to identify

 presence/absence of the bird during their

 breeding/nesting season (May, June, July).

 Monitor implementation of leave patches in

 thinned/cleared areas using a GIS overlay.
 Verify

 annually that special management practices are

 still current and/or make operational changes as

 needed.

 DATA SOURCES COST AND DIFFICULTY

 The Forest Manager (TFM); PHP and Bird Low - Bird Studies Canada has consistently

 Studies Canada & MTRI field audits completed Bicknell's Thrush surveys each spring

+if DUD has any assume a stable in the section in the

-Т S if PHP has pre-commercial thinning activities planned for that summer.
+if PHP has pre-commercial thinning activities planned for that summer.